rust-lang/rust-wiki-backup/Syntax-extension.md

     BalancedLexemes → "{" BalancedLexemes "}"
     BalancedLexemes → AnyOtherLexeme *

+The macro system will need a way to call back into the parser to turn the lexemes into actual syntax.
+This is non-trivial, especially ergonomics-wise, but should be doable, and would allow for a great deal of flexibility in macro definition.

 ## Expansion order
 Expansion should be outside-in.
 This means that macros will need to expand code that has macro invocations in it.
 This means that the AST will need nodes representing macro invocations.